Skip to Content

 Pros of Giving Dogs Ice Cubes

-For some dogs, adding ice chips or ice cubes can actually them down from taking big gulps of water.
+For some dogs, adding ice chips or ice cubes can actually slow down their drinking and reduce the amount of air they swallow when drinking water.

-Ice cubes are a good way to keep dogs hydrated in the warm summer months.
+Ice cubes are also a good way to keep dogs hydrated in the warm summer months.

 Disclosure I am not a veterinarian but you can read what Dr. Andy Rorak thinks about giving dogs ice water here.